 Discrete probability distributions in Python

-To install the present version of Lea, type the following command:
+To install Lea 3.4.4, type the following command:

-Please go on project home page below for a comprehensive documentation.
+Please go on Lea project page (beside) for a comprehensive documentation.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.